52North/glaps/README.md

-# This README file gives information about the eclipse setup, configuration
-# and used plugins during development of the project.
+# ARCHIVED

+This project is no longer maintained and will not receive any further updates.
+If you plan to continue using it, please be aware that future security issues will not be addressed.

 PYTHON-INTERPRETER
 ==================

+* This README file gives information about the eclipse setup, configuration
+* and used plugins during development of the project.

 To enjoy content-assist you have to add more libraries directly to your Python interpreter (the paths may vary depending to your system):